kittinunf/Result/README.md

 First, we break things down into a small set of model in `Result`.

+* Read a file

 ``` Kotlin
 val fooOperation = { File("/path/to/file/foo.txt").readText() }
 Result.create(fooOperation)  // Result<String, FileException>
 ```

+* Normalize a data
 ``` Kotlin
 fun normalizedData(foo): Result<Boolean, NormalizedException> {
 }
 ```

+* Create a request from data
 ``` Kotlin
 fun createRequestFromData(foo): Request {
 }
 ```

+* Update DB with Request
 ``` Kotlin
 fun database.updateFromRequest(request): Result<Boolean, DBException> {
 }
 ```

+The whole operation can be chained by the following;

 ``` Kotlin
 Result.create(fooOperation)